Strategic Planning and The BIG Impact of SMALL Data

 Setting the right long-term goal is strategy, often described as your mission or vision.
 Strategic planning is the journey of how you get there.

 The critical part is these detailed decisions are made day-to-day by the front-line staff… not the executives!
-They make decision based on the data that is 'small' enough for human comprehension.
+They make decisions based on data that is 'small' enough for human comprehension.
 It’s data in a volume and format that makes it accessible, informative, and actionable.
-BUT, it must be seen in a strategic context.
+But, it must be seen in a strategic context.

 For example, if your strategy is to gain more market share from existing customers, then all the data that relates to “share of wallet” needs to be seen as more important, and data relating to entering new markets needs to be downplayed or ignored.
-Moment to moment, employees should continue or increase doing micro activities causing increased share of wallet.
+Moment to moment, employees should continue or increase doing micro activities, causing an increased share of wallets.
 If their activities are focused elsewhere – for example, on entering new markets, the activities must be diminished.